 Let's find out...

-While searching everything about Jose Rizal in the internet, I stumbled upon this summary of his life while living at London.
+While searching everything about Jose Rizal on the internet, I stumbled upon this summary of his life while living in London.

 Actually the case was still unsolved.
 Till now everything about it is a speculation.
 Here's a brief information about Rizal and the Ripper in London: